t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 ### Sticky Wall (Rebounce)

-This trick is somewhat similar to the one in Quake 3 Defrag rebounce bug.
+This trick is somewhat similar to the one in Quake 3 Defrag.
 In Painkiller, you can get stuck inside some corners while rapidly pressing the "jump" key and you'll be able to accumulate speed this way and when you unstuck, the speed will be preserved.
 It should be noted that Painkiller has a very high fall damage so this trick may crush you on the ground when you are unstuck.

 ### Double Jump